 Eiderdown, or eider down, comes from the Common Eider Duck, a large migratory sea duck.
-Eiderdown is exceptionally soft and has insulating properties superior to any other down.
-The eiderdown used in our eiderdown duvets and eiderdown pillows comes primarily from Canada, in special sanctuaries located on islands in the St. Lawrence Estuary, where the eider ducks can safely rest and nest during their annual migration.
+This down is extraordinarily soft and has insulating properties superior to any other down, even the finest goose down.
+The eiderdown used in our duvets and pillows comes from island sanctuaries located in the St. Lawrence Estuary, where the eider ducks can safely rest and nest during their annual migration.

-The female eider duck plucks down from her breast to line her nest and cover
+The female eider duck plucks the down from her breast to line her nest and cover

-the eggs.
-The eiderdown is gathered from the nests by a devoted team of wildlife biologist's and their assistants.
+the eggs, keeping them warm.
+As the eggs near the end of the incubation period the down is gathered from the nests by a devoted team of wildlife biologists and volunteer assistants.
 Great care is taken to minimize any disturbance to the eider duck during this process, and while the birds are nesting their human guardians help protect them from predators, both human and wild.
 This relationship

 between wild eider duck and guardian has existed for generations and helps